 This may not be the best choice if you're seeking equality between the sexes (when it comes to their presence on campus).

 At Bay State College, the male to female student ratio is comparable to the national average of about 40:60 with a student body that is mostly female.

 This college is ranked at #1,845 in male to female diversity nationwide.
 The undergraduate population is comprised of 352 males and 717 females.

 Explore Male/Female Diversity at Bay State College

-If available, the chart below will include the male to female distribution among Bay State College's faculty, as well as students.
+If available, the chart below will include the male to female distribution among Bay State College's undergraduate students.

 School Tends to Attract Students From Its Home State